diegoreico/MetaHeuristics/README.md

 # MetaHeuristics

-A repositorie with a comparission of different metaheuristics
+A repositorie with an explanation and a comparission of different metaheuristics

 ## Base Problem - Travelling salesman problem
 We must travel from the origin city, go through all the cities and come back to the origin city.
 For this we should use the shortest path that we can found and we can't pass two times for the same city.